 Occasionally, a really good book comes along that explains a situation or specific healing needed by many divorcing women.
 Something that many of us can relate to and benefit from a little more education.
 That’s when I feel it’s important enough to share what I’ve read and learned in a blog post.

-Today, I’m sharing with you this important abuse and divorce resource {affiliate link}, When Loving Him Is Hurting You: Hope and Help for Women Dealing With Narcissism and Emotional Abuse by Dr. David Hawkins.
-(With any book, you should take what you need, and ignore what you don’t.)
+Today, I’m sharing with you this important abuse and divorce resource {disclosure: affiliate partner link}, When Loving Him Is Hurting You: Hope and Help for Women Dealing With Narcissism and Emotional Abuse by Dr. David Hawkins.

 In his book, Dr. Hawkins explains that married, separated, and divorced women come into his office seeking help for their toxic marriages and troubled lives after.
 He goes on to explain that what they’ve been dealing with is a narcissist who is emotionally abusive.